brycewray/hugo-site/content/posts/2019/03/plain-truth.md

 Let's say you still have a file from something you wrote in the early 1980s on the original, [MS-DOS](https://www.whoishostingthis.com/resources/ms-dos/) version of [Microsoft Word](https://en.wikipedia.org/wiki/Microsoft_Word)[^Scripsit], introduced in 1983 and hailed at the time for how [WYSIWYG](https://whatis.techtarget.com/definition/WYSIWYG-what-you-see-is-what-you-get) it was.[^WYSIWYG]

-First of all, hats off on your diligence over the years, not to mention extraordinary defiance of the odds, in safely moving those files as storage realities evolved: from their original 5.25-inch floppy disks to 3.5-inch microfloppies to multiple hard drives on multiple computers (and perhaps a CD-ROM or DVD-ROM along the way), and finally to the *probable* safety of The Cloud.[^disks] You should be out buying lottery tickets, or playing the slots in Las Vegas, instead of wasting your time reading this.
+First of all, hats off on your diligence over the years, not to mention extraordinary defiance of the odds, in safely moving such files as storage realities evolved: from their original 5.25-inch floppy disks to 3.5-inch microfloppies to multiple hard drives on multiple computers (and perhaps a CD-ROM or DVD-ROM along the way), and finally to the *probable* safety of The Cloud.[^disks] You should be out buying lottery tickets, or playing the slots in Las Vegas, instead of wasting your time reading this.

 But, back to my point: what can you do with that 1980s Word .doc file *today*?